core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Examples of OSCORE IDs update procedure integrated in KUDOS.

+* Considerations about using SCHC for CoAP with OSCORE.

 * Clarifications and editorial improvements.

 ## Version -03 to -04 ## {#sec-03-04}